sebroy00/personal-website/_posts/2021-02-24-nextcloud-external-primary-storage.md

 <!--more-->

 The first thing you need to do is ensure that it uses a linux compatible file system.
 That is a requirement because the folder needs to be given permissions to read and write as www-data user.
-Using the [ext4](https://wiki.archlinux.org/index.php/ext4) filesystem fits that requirement.
+Using the [ext4](https://wiki.archlinux.org/index.php/ext4) filesystem on the external drive will help fulfill that requirement.

 ### Repartition and format your external drive